Chris Bacon (composer)

-Early life
+Early life and education

 As a youth Bacon learned to play piano and saxophone, and from an early age he knew he wanted to be a film composer.
 He has said, "From the point that I could start thinking about what I wanted to do when I grew up... it was always to write movie music."

+Bacon received a Bachelor's Degree in music composition from Brigham Young University and completed the Scoring For Motion Pictures and Television program at University of Southern California.

-Bacon cites his internship with Howard as his most valuable musical training, "While I learned a ton from school, my real-world education came under James.
+Bacon cites his internship with James Newton Howard as his most valuable musical training, "While I learned a ton from school, my real-world education came under James.
 It felt like I was on scholarship because I was being paid to learn what it means to be a film composer at the pinnacle of the industry.
-James gave me my first opportunities on projects that he couldn’t fully take on for a variety of reasons, and his endorsement was very comforting to producers who appreciated the work still being performed under his 'umbrella'."
+James gave me my first opportunities on projects that he couldn't fully take on for a variety of reasons, and his endorsement was very comforting to producers who appreciated the work still being performed under his 'umbrella'."

 Career

 Bacon's solo debut as a film composer came with the 2007 Lifetime film Angels Fall, for which he composed the main theme.
 Bacon's first solo feature film score was the thriller Source Code.
 Bacon has also contributed music to many film and TV productions, including American Hustle, Avengers: Age of Ultron, and Goosebumps.
 Bacon's next project is the Amazon reboot of The Tick, directed by Wally Pfister.